Tool List

 |------|------|

-| **Zero-Configuration Startup** | Automatically generates configuration on first run |
+| **Zero-configuration startup** | Automatic configuration generation on first run |

-| **Incremental Indexing** | Only processes changed files, fast and efficient |
+| **Incremental indexing** | Only process changed files, fast and efficient |

-| **Cross-Platform** | Full support for Windows, Linux, macOS, WSL |
+| **Cross-platform** | Full support for Windows, Linux, macOS, WSL |

-| **Multi-Encoding** | Automatically detects UTF-8, GBK, GB2312, Latin-1 |
+| **Multi-encoding** | Automatic detection of UTF-8, GBK, GB2312, Latin-1 |

-| **AI Friendly** | Returns formatted code snippets, including file paths and line numbers |
+| **AI-friendly** | Returns formatted code snippets with file paths and line numbers |

 ---